microsoft/vsmarketplace/Unpublish specific version - Solution proposal.md

 - When there are unpublished versions of a package, the highest published version becomes the default for the purpose of installing in VS Code, one-click install, and download from the extension details page on the web.
 - Unpublishing a version does not remove any data including acquistion numbers, ratings, reviews and Q&A that may have been posted while the version was published.
 - The unpublish action cannot be undone*.
 The same extension name and version combination can never be reused to publish*.
 - If all versions of a package have been individually unpublished, the extension becomes unavailable on the Marketplace (not found by search or not accessible via a direct link to the details page).
+However:
-- Even after unpublishing all versions of a package individually unpublished, the publisher still retains ownership of the extension name so they can publish a newer version.
+  - The publisher still retains ownership of the extension name so they can continue to publish newer versions.
+  - The extension data including acqusition numbers, ratings, reviews and Q&A are also preserved to benefit any future versions.
 - To prevent large-scale disruption to extension consumers, versions with over 1K installs will only be removable by emailing Marketplace customer support.

 \* Consistent with [npm-unpublish](https://docs.npmjs.com/cli/v8/commands/npm-unpublish) behavior, which is a consideration given the familiarity of npm registry among Marketplace publishers.